|

 and Westminster.

-of the nineteen sixties Gabor revived Continental Record Co.
-Inc.
+the beginning of the nineteen sixties Gabor revived Continental

-seventies there was no specific activity of 'A Don Gabor production',
+the nineteen seventies there was no specific activity of 'A Don Gabor

-in any case not advertised as such.
-Those were the years when several
+production', in any case not advertised as such.
+Those were the years

-recordings were licensed to other labels.
-The most famous are the
+when several recordings were licensed to other labels.
+The most famous

-three records with violinist Georges Enesco performing Bach's Sonatas
+are the three records with violinist Georges Enesco performing Bach's

-and Partitas, issued by Bert Whyte's Everest Records.
-Other
+Sonatas and Partitas, issued by Bert Whyte's Everest Records.

-taped recordings were reissued on Vox.
-Gabor's company is then
+Other taped recordings were reissued on Vox.
+Gabor's company

 Varèse-Sarabande.
 Issued